sciustechnologia/sciustechnologia.github.io/index.md

 ### My Guideline
-I use in my Playbooks, Handbooks, and Userguides following perspectives as guideline:
+I use in my Playbooks, Handbooks, and Userguides following perspectives as guidelines:
 - the logical sequence to get things done.
-- the step by step approach that allows any user to accomplish goals.
+- the step-by-step approach that allows any user to accomplish goals.
 - readability, readability, readability!

 ***